 Examples of General Exclusions are aviation, new construction or alterations, and sawmill operations.
 Also considered a General Exclusion is a daycare center run by the employer for the benefit of employees.

 Some types of operations might appear to be separate but are included in the Basic Classification.
 Examples are an employee cafeteria and an on-site medical facility operated for employees.
 Employees that operate these facilities are assigned the Basic Classification.

-Finally, while the NCCI states have adopted the NCCI's classification system, each has implemented certain state exceptions.
-An example of a state exception is a class description, a class code or an experience rating rule that differs from the NCCI's.
-Some states have developed their own endorsements that differ in some manner from the NCCI's.
-For instance, some states have devised their own endorsement for workers subject to the Longshore Act.
+While the NCCI states have adopted the NCCI's classification system, each has implemented certain state exceptions.
+Examples of state exceptions are class descriptions, class codes, and experience rating rules that differ from the NCCI's.
+Some states have developed endorsements that deviate from the NCCI's.
+For instance, many states have devised their own endorsements for covering leased workers.